If you cannot find the answer to your question below, please e-mail email@example.com.

 Can a graduate student be on more than one team?

-May the secondary adviser be another faculty member rather than a developer or practicing professional?
+May a secondary adviser be another faculty member rather than a developer or practicing professional?

 Yes.
 However, to maintain the multidisciplinary spirit of the competition, the two faculty advisers must be from different disciplines.